-BCLC's Holdback Incentive is earned each year based on the achievement of a financial trigger, corporate objectives and individual objectives.
-The holdback incentive plan is not remunerated (corporate or individual) if the financial trigger is not achieved.
+BCLC's Holdback Incentive is earned each year based on the achievement of a financial threshold, corporate objectives and individual objectives.
+The holdback incentive plan is not remunerated (corporate or individual) if the financial threshold is not achieved.

-Fiscal Year 2016/17 Targets
+Fiscal Year 2017/18 Targets

-Corporate Goals Trigger Threshold Target
+Corporate Goals Threshold Target

-Net Income before taxes (millions) 1,270.8 1,270.8 1,294.8
+Net Income before taxes (millions) 1,312.8 1,347.8

-Net Win (millions) 2,246.4 2,288.4
+Net Win (millions) 2,382.9